Your money-making expert. Financial journalist, TV and radio personality.

-There’s no question that the past few months have been difficult for students.
-Lectures cancelled from March.
+There’s no question that the past few years have been difficult for students.
+Lectures cancelled in 2020.
 Exams moved online.
-No real clarity about what’s going to happen next year.
+No real clarity about what’s going to happen.
 Clearly, thousands of students across the country are finding themselves in flux.
 And when student finances are thrown into the mix, things can get even more confusing.

 It’s very likely that you’re worrying about money – whether that’s paying rent for somewhere you’re not living, the pub or restaurant where you work being closed indefinitely, or even your parents’ no longer being able to support you due to their own financial situation.

 In this article, we’ve identified a few things that you could look into to make life easier if you’re worried about the next academic year…

 Have your parents had an income dip during the Covid-19 crisis?
 If yes, you might now be entitled to extra support that you couldn’t access before.
 As a continuing full-time student, you could be entitled to a grant of up to £9250 for the coming year.
 It’s definitely worth looking into this option if your parents’ income has suffered recently.

 You can work out how much you’re eligible for, and access other information, for example if you’re a part-time student, on the student maintenance loan section of Gov.uk.
 You can apply for your maintenance loan via the site, too.